 The mayor stared at the woman.
 “I know you.”
 He shook an index finger at her.
 “Mintaka.
 You’ve done this before.”

-Mintaka looked away, tears flowing down her emaciated face like rain down a windowpane.
+Mintaka looked away, tears flowing down her emaciated face like rain on a window.

-The mayor glanced at the militiamen and tossed the napkin onto the desktop.
+The mayor glanced at the militiamen as he tossed his napkin onto the desktop.
 “You may leave her with me.”

 They stiffened.
 “Yes, Supreme Mayor,” one said.
-Executing a smart left face, they marched back through the opening, and it closed behind them.
-Only the lift symbol remained on the wall, a gold rectangle surrounding two, back-to-back arrowheads, one pointing up and one pointing down.
+Executing a smart right face, they marched through the opening, and it closed behind them.
+Only the lift symbol remained on the wall, a gold rectangle surrounding two, back-to-back arrows, one pointing up and one pointing down.

 The mayor stared at the woman.
 “Hungry, Mintaka?”

 Saliva dripped from her dangling tongue as it flopped in time with her nodding head.

 “I bet you are.”
 Picking up his turkey leg, he bit into it.
 Mintaka’s midsection growled as the Supreme Mayor swallowed.
 “You Vercundi would say that rumbling noise is the sound of your poverty … the poverty we Albacronians know you deserve.
 Your history proves that.”
 He set his turkey leg down, retrieved the napkin, and dabbed his mouth again.
 “When were you here last?”

 “Six days ago, Supreme Mayor.”
 She drew a deep breath, inhaling the scrumptious smells.

 He cocked his head, squinted one eye, and pointed at her.
 “And you were here before that, I think.”